CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 The following are conditions precedent to the Effective Date of the Plan:

-(a) the Plan Supplement, in form and substance acceptable to the Debtors and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA), shall have been Filed;
+(a) the Plan Supplement, in form and substance acceptable to the Debtors and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA), and, with regard to certain of the documents in the Plan Supplement, in form and substance acceptable or reasonably acceptable, as applicable, to the Equity Committee (subject to the parties' rights and obligations under the RSA), shall have been Filed;

-(b) the Bankruptcy Court shall have entered the Confirmation Order, which shall be in form and substance acceptable to the Debtors and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA) and, solely to the extent it materially affects the Settling Miner Equipment Lenders' rights or claims, reasonably acceptable to the Settling Miner Equipment Lenders, and such Confirmation Order shall not have been reversed, stayed, amended, modified, dismissed, vacated or reconsidered;
+(b) the Bankruptcy Court shall have entered the Confirmation Order, which shall be in form and substance acceptable to the Debtors, the Requisite Consenting Creditors, and the Equity Committee (subject to the parties' rights and obligations under the RSA) and, solely to the extent it materially affects the Settling Miner Equipment Lenders' rights or claims, reasonably acceptable to the Settling Miner Equipment Lenders, and such Confirmation Order shall not have been reversed, stayed, amended, modified, dismissed, vacated or reconsidered;

 78

-(c) the Bankruptcy Court shall have entered the Backstop Order, in form and substance acceptable to the Debtors, the Backstop Parties, and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA), and such order shall not have been reversed, stayed, amended, modified, dismissed, vacated, or reconsidered;
+(c) the Bankruptcy Court shall have entered the Backstop Order, in form and substance acceptable to the Debtors, the Backstop Parties, the Requisite Consenting Creditors, and the Equity Committee (subject to the parties' rights and obligations under the RSA), and such order shall not have been reversed, stayed, amended, modified, dismissed, vacated, or reconsidered;

 (d) the Backstop Commitment Letter shall provide for backstopped commitments of no less than $30,000,000 and shall remain in full force and effect and shall not have been terminated, and the parties thereto shall be in compliance therewith;